 - 1 cup frozen petite peas thawed

-- 2 cups cooked diced chicken breast
+- 2 cups chicken breast meat from a rotisserie chicken

 - 1 cup fresh mozzarella cheese cut into 1/2" cubes

-- 1/2 cup fresh basil cut into chiffonade
+- 1/2 cup basil cut into chiffonade

 - 1 lemon zested and juiced